dbt-labs/dbt-core/docs/eli64/parsing-vs-compilation-vs-runtime.md

 - At this point, [`execute`](https://docs.getdbt.com/reference/dbt-jinja-functions/execute) is set to `True`.
 - e.g. `dbt_utils.get_column_values`, `dbt_utils.star`
-- Jinja-SQL supports this sort of dynamic templating.
-Python does not; there are other imperative ways to do this, using DataFrame methods / the Python interpreter at runtime.
+- Jinja-SQL supports this sort of dynamic templating. dbt-py does not; there are other imperative ways to do this, using DataFrame methods / the Python interpreter at runtime.

 </details>